NrgXnat/xnat-docker-compose/README.md

 - latest version of docker-engine and docker-compose (http://docs.docker.com/compose)

-Usage
+## Usage

 1. Clone `mbi-image / containerized-xnat ` repository

      ```git clone https://gitlab.erc.monash.edu.au/mbi-image/containerized-xnat.git```
 2. Configurations: The default configuration is sufficient to run the deployment.
-Followin files can be modified if you want to change the default configuration
+Following files can be modified if you want to change the default configuration

       /docker-compose.yml :